-Each input has a fader, mute button, and solo button, and can be routed to one of four stereo output pairs (or eight output pairs for the 16-channel mixer).
+Each input has a fader, mute button, and solo button, and can be routed to one of two, four, or eight stereo output pairs, depending on which mixer plugin you're using.
 For more details, see Audio Mixer/Router in the Reference section.